george-wood/site/content/publication/pj2019/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: ""
+publication: "_Proceedings of the National Academy of Sciences_"
 publication_short: ""

 abstract: "Existing research shows that distrust of the police is widespread and consequential for public safety.
 However, there is a shortage of interventions that demonstrably reduce negative police interactions with the communities they serve.
-A one-day training program in Chicago attempted to encourage 7,279 officers to adopt procedural justice policing strategies.
-Evaluating the randomized staggered adoption of this program, we find that training reduced complaints against the police by 14%.
-Further, training reduced the use of force against civilians by 8.7% and officers were less likely to engage in con- duct that results in settlements and the payout of damages, reductions that were maintained for at least one year.
-These findings affirm the feasibility of changing the style of policing which has been associated with popular distrust and the excessive use of force through a broad training program built around the concept of procedurally just policing."
+A training program in Chicago attempted to encourage 8,480 officers to adopt procedural justice policing strategies.
+These strategies emphasize respect, neutrality, and transparency in the exercise of authority, while providing opportunities for civilians to explain their side of events.
+We find that training reduced complaints against the police by 10.0% and reduced the use of force against civilians by 6.4% over 2 y.
+These findings affirm the feasibility of changing the command and control style of policing which has been associated with popular distrust and the use of force, through a broad training program built around the concept of procedurally just policing."

 # Summary.
 An optional shortened abstract.
 summary: ""